Module 6: The Strategic Role and Multi-year Strategic Planning

 Board responsibility for student achievement and effective stewardship of resources

-a. promote student achievement and well-being; b. ensure effective stewardship of the board’s resources; c. deliver effective and appropriate education programs to its pupils; d. develop and maintain policies and organizational structures that,
+(a) promote student achievement and well-being; (a.1) promote a positive school climate that is inclusive and accepting of all pupils, including pupils of any race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability; (a.2) promote the prevention of bullying; (b) ensure effective stewardship of the board’s resources; (c) deliver effective and appropriate education programs to its pupils; (d) develop and maintain policies and organizational structures that,

 - promote the goals referred to in clauses (a) to (c), and